Fall 2018 Courses

 The role of slavery in shaping the society and culture of the Afro-Atlantic world, highlighting the role of labor, the sexual economy of slave regimes, and the various strategies of resistance deployed by enslaved people.
 Also offered as CAS HI 584.

-CAS PO 517 A1 Urban Politics and Policy—Katherine Einstein
+CAS AA 517 A1 Urban Politics and Policy—Katherine Einstein

 CAS AA 588 A1 Women, Power and Culture in Africa—Linda Heywood

 Understanding the role of women in African history.
 Topics include the Atlantic slave trade, power, religion, the economy, resistance movements, health, the state, and kinship.
 Emphasis on the period before independence.
 Also offered as CAS HI 588

 CAS AA 591: Black Thought: Literary and Cultural Criticism in the African Diaspora—Louis Chude-Sokei